-We now consider the sensitivity of the model results to our calibration choices for the migration elasticity, $1/\sigma{\varepsilon}$ , and the housing depreciation rate, $\delta$ .
+We now consider the sensitivity of our main results to calibration choices for the two key parameters of migration elasticity, $1/\sigma{\varepsilon}$ , and the housing depreciation rate, $\delta$ .

 Migration elasticity.
 As described in Section 6.1.2, we estimate the migration elasticity jointly with migration costs over the period 1990-1999.
-Our estimate of $1/\sigma{\varepsilon}$ is 0.812 (with a standard error of 0.051), which is in line with Moretti and Wilson (2017) whose estimates range between 0.6 and 2 (with the benchmark estimate being 1.8).
+Our estimate of $1/\sigma{\varepsilon}$ is 0.812 (with a standard error of 0.051), which is in line with Moretti and Wilson (2017) whose estimates range between 0.6 and 2 (with their benchmark estimate being 1.8).
 To investigate the sensitivity of the model results to migration elasticity, we repeat the impulse response analyses we conducted for California in Section 8.1 but with migration elasticity set to 0.6, 1.8 and 2.
-The results are shown in Figures S25 and S26 in Section S1.3.5 of the online supplement.
+The results are shown in Figures S22 and S23 in Section S1.3.4 of the online supplement, respectively.